HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Access templates, including these scripts, here:

-You’ve got content to make, so let AI do the heavy lifting on your scripts.
-Between editing, posting and chasing trends, writing video scripts shouldn’t take hours.
+You’ve got content to create, so let AI handle the heavy lifting for your scripts.
+Between editing, posting, and keeping up with trends, writing video scripts should not take hours.
 Tools like ChatGPT, Claude, and Gemini can help you generate polished, platform-ready scripts in minutes.

 Step 1: Start with a clear request

-Tell the AI what sort of video you’re creating and what you want it to do for your business.
+Tell the AI what kind of video you are creating and what you want it to achieve for your business.
 Include details such as:

 - The type of video (e.g. Reel, YouTube intro, brand collaboration)